Uberi/Autonomy/README.md

 ### Resources/Get Error.ahk

 Formats error records into a human readable form.
 Can display line and column information, as well as underline and point out incorrect code.
+Depends on Code.ahk.

 ### Resources/Functions.ahk